PfC IN MYANMAR 2012-2019

 After decades of military dictatorship, Myanmar today struggles to attain stability and economic progress.
-In Myanmar, PfC has activities in two regions: at Inle Lake in Shan province and in the city of Yangon.
-We have projects in education and training and offer support to businesses in the process of being set up, as well as investment.
-Our projects in Myanmar focus on environmental sustainability and tourism as growth industries.
+For eight years PfC had activities in two regions: at Inle Lake in Shan province and in the city of Yangon.
+We had projects in education and training and offered support to businesses in the process of being set up, as well as investment.
+Our projects in Myanmar focused on environmental sustainability and tourism as growth industries.

 Vocational training for youth